e-marchand/MyPMHDI/README.md

 Sample form to edit dependencies JSON files

 > [!WARNING]
-> Not a released feature.
-It could help to test, before an UI is available within 4D
+> 20R5 have now a dedicated interface to visualize dependencies.
+And will have button to edit too

 <img width="621" alt="Screenshot 2023-12-16 at 18 16 22" src="https://github.com/e-marchand/MyPMHDI/assets/129385512/63b38d2c-0ca0-4dc1-8143-1cc77345b5ec">